 Benefits of Replacing Composite Bonding

 Even though composite bonding does not last forever, there are some benefits to having it replaced.
-The advantages include:
+The advantages of tooth colored fillings include:

 - Continual improvement of the teeth

 - Can usually be completed during one office visit

 - Less extensive procedure that preserves tooth structure

 - Reshaping of the teeth

 - Dentist can examine the tooth for decay or other issues

 In many instances, composite bonding can be replaced with regular veneers.
 This is one of the most popular cosmetic dental procedures due to the dramatic upgrade in esthetic appeal.
 These durable, bonded restorations are very thin but quite durable.
 For those who participate in sports or are teeth grinders, veneers may be a better option.
 Some of the other benefits of porcelain veneers include:

 - Closure of gaps and spaces in the teeth